You, Me and Energy

 Now, this is NOT the energy that drives plants and animals and you and me.
 However, there is another source of energy in atoms and that lies in the electron shells surrounding the nuclei.

 As I have shown you earlier, atoms are comprised of a nucleus surrounded by electron shells.
 In the cases of oxygen and carbon we find two shells, in hydrogen only one.
 A "filled" inner shell or orbital contains 2 electrons, a filled second shell contains 8 electrons.
 These shells are "energetic", that is, the electrons are held in place by energy.
 Moreover, the further they are from the central nucleus, the more energy they carry.
 Electrons can "hop" from one atom to another.
-As Flanders and Swann explained, they always do this by hopping from a higher to a lower energy state unless they get external "help".
+They always do this by hopping from a higher to a lower energy state unless they get external "help".
 That is, they move from a shell further from a nucleus to one closer to the center of the "receiving" atom.
 The energy is released as photons and we sense this as heat or light.

 This "electron hopping" is the source for all of the energy used by living organisms.
 For almost all forms of life, this arises from burning of carbon-based material in air or, more correctly, using the oxygen in air to accept electrons from carbon compounds.